jimhopper/jimhopper.com/src/_consequences-of-abuse/guilt.md

 There can be many reasons why such extreme and irrational guilt keeps coming up and doesn’t just go away, even when we understand that’s what it is.

-We won’t try to explain them all here, but will mention three common ones:
+I won’t try to explain them all here, but will mention three common ones:

 * Maybe parents, teachers, religious or other authorities repeatedly made you feel guilty for things that weren’t your fault.
 * Maybe when you did do things worth feeling some guilt about, you were made to feel *extremely* guilty, and led to believe that making amends was impossible.
 * Maybe you came to believe (without necessarily realizing it) that blaming yourself was better than believing that you had little or no control over what happened, and came to see ‘it’s my fault’ or ‘I have no control’ as the only two possibilities.

 ## Guilt Can Be Overcome